OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Applications are identified by a UUID (Universal Unique Identifier), a random 128-bit number.
 This number is the name of the folder in which the application itself are stored.
 The static app bundle and the application data folder is stored in different locations.
 These folders contain information that must be examined closely during application security assessments.

 - `/private/var/containers/Bundle/Application/3BD82E5A-2793-4CF5-BFBC-540AF3FEF9D7/DamnVulnerableIOSApp.app` contains the previously mentioned application data of the app, and it stores the static content as well as the application's ARM-compiled binary.
-The contents of this folder is used to validate the code signature.
+The contents of this folder are used to validate the code signature.
 - `/private/var/mobile/Containers/Data/Application/CC24A101-A668-4F77-B410-2FF47A281D05/Documents` contains all the user-generated data.
 The application end user initiates the creation of this data.
 - `/private/var/mobile/Containers/Data/Application/CC24A101-A668-4F77-B410-2FF47A281D05/Library` contains all files that aren't user-specific, such as caches, preferences, cookies, and property list (plist) configuration files.
 - `/private/var/mobile/Containers/Data/Application/CC24A101-A668-4F77-B410-2FF47A281D05` contains temporary files which aren't needed between application launches.